maRce10/marce10.github.com/_posts/2019-08-13-group_signature_xcorr.md

 {% endhighlight %}

-The data contains several songs per individual, several individuals per lek and some individual share their song type within leks.
+The data contains several songs per individual, and several individuals per lek.
 This is a pretty big data set, so it takes a while to run the analysis.
 To speed it up a bit (and avoid pseudoreplication!), we will keep only the highest signal-to-noise ratio song for each individual: